 The Hearing Panel will be three persons appointed by MPHA.
-A Panel member shall be impartial and shall not be a person or subordinate of the person who was the Tenant's Asset Operations Manager.
-If a Panel member knows of or has information about the Tenant the member must excuse their self.
-The hearing will continue with two officers or rescheduled at Tenant's request.
+A Panel member shall be impartial and shall not be a person or subordinate of the person who was the former Tenant's Property Manager.
+If a Panel member knows of or has information about the former Tenant, the member must excuse their self.
+The hearing will continue with two officers or rescheduled at former Tenant's request.

-E. FAIR HEARING AND DUE PROCESS (See Hearing Rules Appendix K)
+E. FAIR HEARING AND DUE PROCESS (See Hearing Rules Appendix)

-- 1) At least two working days prior to the day of the hearing, the Tenant may request the opportunity to review any MPHA documents, records or regulations that are relevant to the hearing.
+- 1) At least two working days prior to the day of the hearing, the former Tenant may request the opportunity to review any MPHA documents, records or regulations that are relevant to the hearing.
 The review may not occur on the day of the hearing.
-The Tenant may request a copy of any such document at the Tenant's expense. - 2) The Tenant may at their expense select an attorney or other person to be their representative at the hearing who may make statements, present evidence and question witnesses at the hearing. - 3) The hearing shall be private. - 4) The Tenant may present relevant evidence or witnesses to support their position and to controvert MPHA's evidence, and may cross-examine MPHA's witnesses.
+The former Tenant may request a copy of any such document at the Tenant's expense. - 2) The former Tenant may at their expense select an attorney or other person to be their representative at the hearing who may make statements, present evidence and question witnesses at the hearing.

+- 3) The hearing shall be private. - 4) The former Tenant may present relevant evidence or witnesses to support their position and to controvert MPHA's evidence and may cross-examine MPHA's witnesses.